retrogamecorps/Game-View/README.md

 # Game-View
-A simple MinUI pak to force a limited game experience.
+A basic MinUI pak to force a limited game experience.
 The revolution is simple.